Atrix256/RandomCode/WebGLPBR/Readme.txt

 * TODO's!

-* could animate lights and/or objects over time
+* could animate lights and/or objects over time?

 * make shader compiler do non blocking thing with webgl2 render fences
 * Debug displays to see all the various buffers

-* be able to load or define models somehow
+* be able to load or define models somehow (or switch from spheres to boxes or tetrahedrons?)

-* be able to load and use textures

-* a decent automatic way of making vertex formats and vertex output to pixel input.
- * aka in and out for both vertex and pixel shaders.
- * maybe not important.

 * a starting image that says "click to begin. mouse look, WASD controls"
 * a starting image that says "loading..." for image loading (and later, shader compilations)

-* ambient occlusion of meshes
+* ambient occlusion of meshes, if using more complex meshes

-? do we want to allow difference base reflectivity for different materials instead of just 0.04?

 ! phong lighting may need to go. not sure if it's right.